 The ESMPs should include resilience priorities and the cost estimates of resilience investments.

-The ESMPs should contain more details regarding the climate impact measures that the EDCs propose to take.
+The ESMPs should contain more details regarding the climate adaptation measures that the EDCs propose to take.

-The EDCs should justify proposed investments with some type of quantification (such as improvements to SAIDI/SAIFI, and benefit/cost analyses) for common actions across the plans.
+The ESMPs should justify newly proposed reliability and resilience investments using quantitative data such as improvements to SAIDI/SAIFI, as well as using benefit-cost analyses.
+The ESMPs should describe how the EDCs are coordinating their climate vulnerability assessments and their approaches for managing climate vulnerability.

-The EDCs should incorporate local and regional modeling of heat islands into the plans.
+The EDCs should incorporate local and regional modeling of heat islands into the plans and use this information to inform near- and long-term actions.

 Section 11: Integrated Gas-Electric Planning

-The ESMPs should detail how the transition from gas to electric will be coordinated, how and where the systems overlap, and identify recommendations for how the transition should occur.
+The ESMPs should detail how the transition from gas to electric will be coordinated, how and where the systems overlap, and identify recommendations for how the transition should occur, ideally down to the street-by-street level

 The ESMPs should provide more details regarding how integrated energy planning will be undertaken in the future.